Remuneration guidelines and incentives

 Purpose and general guidelines

-Performance based cash salary (i.e., cash bonuses) shall be based on a set of predetermined and measurable performance criteria that reflect the key drivers for pursuing the company’s business strategy, long-term interests and sustainable business practices.
-Such performance criteria shall consist of key performance indicators both for the company’s overall and financial performance as well as individual performance.
+Performance based cash salary (i.e., long- and short-term cash bonuses) shall be based on a set of predetermined and measurable performance criteria that reflect the key drivers for pursuing the Company’s business strategy, long-term interests and sustainable business practices.
+Such performance criteria shall consist of key performance indicators both for the Company’s overall and financial performance as well as individual or group performance.
 To which extent the criteria for awarding performance based cash salary have been satisfied shall be determined when the relevant measurement period of the performance criteria has ended.
-The Remuneration Committee is responsible for such an assessment with regards to performance based cash salary.
+The Remuneration Committee is responsible for such an assessment.
 Such performance based cash salary shall be evaluated and documented on an annual basis.

-Performance based cash remuneration may amount to a maximum of 30 percent of the base annual cash salary for each senior executive.
+Short term performance based cash salary may amount to a maximum of 75 percent of the annual base salary for the CEO and a maximum of 50 percent of the annual base salary for each other senior executive each year.

-Non-financial benefits shall be based on market terms and shall facilitate the performance of the duties of senior executives.
-The aim of the company is to have sufficiently competitive salary and incentive programs to minimize the need for additional non-financial benefits.
-Any non-financial benefits, beyond what is offered to the entire workforce of the company, shall be reviewed and approved by the Remuneration Committee.
-The total value of such non-financial benefits may not exceed 10 percent of the annual base cash salary of each senior executive.
+Any non-financial benefits, beyond what is offered to the entire workforce of the Company, shall be reviewed and approved by the Remuneration Committee.
+The total value of such non-financial benefits may not exceed 10 percent of the annual base salary of each senior executive.
 Other benefits may include, among other things, health insurance, company car and/or household assistance.

 Preparation and review of these guidelines

 These guidelines have been prepared by the Board of Directors’ Remuneration Committee.
 The Remuneration Committee shall have a preparatory function, in relation to the Board of Directors, in respect of principles for remuneration and other terms of employment regarding the senior executives.
-With the recommendation of the Remuneration Committee as the basis, when the need arises for significant changes in the guidelines, but at least every fourth year, the board of directors shall prepare a proposal for guidelines for approval by the annual general meeting.
-The annual general meeting shall decide on such proposals.
-Approved guidelines may also be amended by way of resolution by general meetings other than annual general meetings.
+With the recommendation of the Remuneration Committee as the basis, when the need arises for significant changes in the guidelines, but at least every fourth year, the Board of Directors shall prepare a proposal for guidelines for approval by the annual general meeting.

 Within the scope and on the basis of these guidelines, the Board of Directors shall, based on the Remuneration Committee’s preparation and recommendations, annually decide on the general principles and structure of the remuneration of senior executives and specific remuneration terms for the CEO and make such other resolutions in respect of remuneration for the CEO that may be required.
 The specific remuneration terms for each senior executive (other than the CEO) shall be prepared by the CEO and be agreed with the Chairman of the Board in consultation with the Remuneration Committee (if needed).